CraigOpie/rebelshield/README.md

 ## Getting Started

-To get started with the RebelShield project, please follow the installation and usage instructions provided in the README files of each component.
+To get started with the RebelShield project, please follow the [installation and usage instructions](documentation/getting-started.md) provided in the documentation directory.

 ## Contributing